 This stuff is truly really really good.
 And way easier than I ever thought it would be.
 So of course, I have to share.

-Easy Vegetarian Onion Gravy
+Easy Vegetarian Gravy Recipe

 Ingredients